 Who I Am

-I’m Sarah.
-I crack jokes about the good, the bad, and the very, very ugly truth of what my experience is like as a single homeowner.
-I’m still learning the ropes of DIY remodeling and I’m not afraid to show the grit and share my new vocabulary as I fumble around this house.
+My name is Sarah Fogle.
+I crack jokes about the good, the bad, and the very, very ugly truth of what my experience is like as a homeowner.
+I’m still learning the ropes of DIY remodeling, woodworking, etc. and I’m not afraid to show the grit and share my new vocabulary as I fumble around this house.

 Want to know more about me?
 There’s a whole page on that right here.